Find Affordable College Courses

 Philadelphia, PA

-Thomas Jefferson University landed the #19 spot in the 2023 rankings for the most popular bachelor’s degree allied health professions programs.
-Thomas Jefferson University is a medium-sized private not-for-profit school located in the city of Philadelphia.
+Thomas Jefferson University did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
+It came in at #19 on the list.
+Thomas Jefferson University is a moderately-sized private not-for-profit school located in the city of Philadelphia.

 Of the 72 students majoring in allied health at Thomas Jefferson University, 21% are male and 79% are female.